First Published October 25, 2016

 That said, some manufacturers are pretty good at making compatible parts.
 SRAM sprockets work well enough in Shimano transmissions and it's not unusual to find KMC chains on bikes equipped with any of the big three's groupsets.
 In fact, KMC is widely reported to supply chains to Shimano, so you'd expect its chains to work with Shimano gears.
 Nevertheless, with rare exceptions, if you want your bike to work as well as it possibly can, then fitting a complete groupset is the way to go.

-When it comes to groupsets you'll find on bikes in the shops, Shimano's Tiagra transmission is the only common 10-speed set-up, although SRAM's Apex groupset and Campagnolo's Veloce ensemble are also 10-speed.
+When it comes to groupsets you'll find on bikes in the shops, Shimano's Tiagra transmission is the only common 10-speed set-up.
+SRAM's Apex groupset is also 10-speed, but it's practically vanished from off-the-peg bikes.

 If your needs are more modest, Shimano is the only game in town, with the 9-speed Sora groupset and 8-speed Claris.

 Just a few years ago there was only one way of slowing down a road bike, with brakes that acted on the wheel rims, operated by cables.
-Since then, hydraulically-operated disc brakes have become common on bikes from about £1,300 and up.
+Since then, disc brakes have become common on bikes from about £1,000 and up.
+From about £1,500 they use hydraulics to get braking force from lever to brake; below that you'll find conventional cables.

 All the major manufacturers now offer groupsets with disc brakes; Campagnolo was the last to come to the party, and aside from the grizzling of a few retrogrouches they're now an accepted part of the bike component universe.
 While they're a bit heavier than rim brakes, they offer better control, are less affected by the wet and still work if your rim gets damaged or you break a spoke.